qthequartermasterman/fallout-houston-campaign/docs/denizens_of_the_wasteland/factions/major/spaceportsurvivors.md

 ## Overview
-- **Overview:** The Spaceport Survivors are descendants of USSA astronauts, scientists, and military personnel who survived in a hidden vault beneath the Johnson Space Center.
+- **Overview:** The Spaceport Survivors are descendants of USSA astronauts, scientists, and military personnel who survived in a hidden vault beneath the Houston Space Center.
 - **Key Characteristics:**
     - Secret Vault: They operate from Vault 117, a hidden mission control center beneath the Johnson Space Center, preserving the legacy of space exploration.